 The Shiba Park plum blossoms of 2022!
 They were excellent.
 And luckily, I had good weather to photograph them.
 The only thing missing was time.
 I would have appreciated more of that.
-Still, I got some lovely photos.
+Still, I got some lovely flower photos.

-Well, sunset was 5:30 pm, so that should have given me about two hours of light.
+Well, the sunset was 5:30 pm, so that should have given me about two hours of light.
 But!
 There is always a but.
 As there are some large buildings in the area, they block the sun.
 So even as I arrived, there were some shadows over the trees.
-And each passing minute, more of them appeared.
+And with each passing minute, more of them appeared.

 As always, I wanted a macro lens for these photos.
 The plum blossoms are small enough and beautiful enough to warrant one.
-I think I’ve said this maybe five or six times?
+I think I’ve said this maybe five or six times.
 Well, I hope I get one soon because I’m not getting any younger!

 If you ever go to Shiba Park, be aware that it is small.
 And there are only seventy plum blossoms trees.
 So you might think it lacks some attraction.
 That is not exactly true.
 Tokyo Tower is visible from the park, which is nice.

 Shiba Toshogu is also there.
 Toshogu is a shrine dedicated to Ieyasu Tokugawa, Japan’s first shogun.
 It’s pretty small but has some plum blossom trees.
 You should drop in and see it if you are ever in the area.
 Of course, Zojoji temple is only a short walk away too.